Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Langevin model

-The assumptions behind Eqs.~\eqref{eq:Langevin} and \eqref{white_Gaussian} are summarized as follows. (i) Particles are suspended by a fluid in which the motion of particles is agitated by the white Gaussian noise as in Eq.~\eqref{white_Gaussian}, (ii) the hydrodynamic interaction between particles is negligible, (iii) the environmental temperature $T_\mathrm{env}$ is independent of the motion of suspended particles, and (iv) the effects of gravity can be ignored.
-Although gravitational sedimentation affects aerosols, the effect is negligible within the observation time for small suspended particles~\cite{Koch2001,Hu12}.
-In addition, an inertial suspension can be regarded as a model of a colloidal suspension, where the sedimentation effect is negligible.
-Note that the role of hydrodynamic interactions among particles in inertial suspensions is analyzed in the complementary paper~\cite{hydro}.
+The assumptions behind Eqs.~\eqref{eq:harmonic_potential}, \eqref{eq:Langevin}, and \eqref{eq:white_Gaussian} are summarized as follows. (i) Suspended particles are monodisperse and frictionless. (ii) The inter-particle force is given by the harmonic potential in Eq.~\eqref{eq:harmonic_potential} and collisions between particles are elastic. (iii) Suspended particles are agitated by the white Gaussian noise as in Eq.~\eqref{eq:white_Gaussian}. (iv) Suspended particles also feel Stokes' drag while the hydrodynamic interaction between particles is ignored. (v) The environmental temperature $T_\mathrm{env}$ is independent of the motion of suspended particles. (vi) Perfect density matching between solvent and particles is assumed.
+Although aerosols cannot satisfy the density matching condition, the sedimentation is negligible within the observation time for small suspended particles~\cite{Koch2001,Hu12}.
+Note that the role of hydrodynamic interactions among particles in inertial suspensions is analyzed in another paper~\cite{hydro} ( See also Appendix \ref{hydro} for the short-range contributions).

-We adopt the SLLOD dynamics~\cite{Evans84, Evans} to simulate the shear flow under the Lees-Edwards boundary condition~\cite{Lees72} (see Fig.~\ref{fig:setup}).
-To the best of our knowledge, the uniform flow is stable once the system reaches a steady state.
+In our analysis, we also adopt the SLLOD dynamics~\cite{Evans84, Evans} to simulate the shear flow with the aid of the Lees-Edwards boundary condition~\cite{Lees72} (see Fig.~\ref{fig:setup}).
+As far as we have checked, the uniform flow is stable once the system reaches a steady state.
+In this paper variables are scaled by the mass $m$, the diameter $d$, and the drag coefficient $\zeta$.
+We have introduced the volume fraction $\varphi$, the (dimensionless) shear rate $\dot\gamma^*$, the softness $\varepsilon^*$, and the strength of the noise $\xi_\mathrm{env}$ as the dimensionless control parameters.
+These dimensionless parameters are connected to the introduced physical variables as